 Since 2000, the Small Watershed Grants Program has provided more than $27 million to support 626 projects throughout the Bay watershed.
 These grants have been used by recipients to leverage close to $90 million in matching funds, for a total of more than $115 million supporting local community restoration projects.

 The Small Watershed Grants Program is administered by the National Fish and Wildlife Foundation (NFWF) and primarily funded by the U.S. EPA Chesapeake Bay Program.
 Additional funding partners vary annually, but have included the U.S. Forest Service, the National Oceanic and Atmospheric Administration and the USDA Natural Resources Conservation Service.
+The NFWF has produced an annual report of the Chesapeake Bay Stewardship Fund to summarizes the collective impact of the grant investments made through both the Innovative Nutrient and Sediment Reduction and Small Watershed Grant programs.

 Since 2007, The US Environmental Protection Agency's (EPA) Small Watershed Grant (SWG) program, managed and administrated under cooperative agreement under cooperative agreement with the National Fish and Wildlife Foundation’s (NFWF) Chesapeake Bay Stewardship Fund, have awarded more than $22 million to support approximately 229 conservation projects that contribute to the overall health of the Chesapeake Bay, while building citizen-based resource stewardship throughout the watershed.
 These grants have leveraged over $34 million in matching funds.